 Get to the heart of Australia and begin your journey with this well-organized and detailed guide.
 Colorful maps and images.
 Many itineraries.
 Tons of reviews and cultural insights.
 It is meant for any budget.
 Reliable quality guide.
 Get this guide here.

 2. U.S. Department of State Bureau of Consular Affairs Australia Country Info

 We cannot encourage you enough to visit this website as you plan and prepare for your trip.
 This is the U.S. Federal Government addressing the safety, security, travel risk, entry, exit, visa documents mandates, emergency U.S. and Embassy contacts, health, local laws, special circumstances, threats, traveler vulnerabilities, government warnings, and transportation in Australia.
 This is your best and most reliable resource for all this important info.
 Check back often before you go, as things can change quickly.
 Being prepared is essential in all travel, but especially internationally.

-3. The Center of Disease Control and Prevention (CDC) Travelers Health Resource
+3. The Center for Disease Control and Prevention (CDC) Travelers Health Resource

 This CDC travel resource provides essential health info for your specific destination.
 Using their tool, you can determine which vaccines, medications, and health advice recommendations are needed for Australia.